Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Abstract

 Reinforcement learning (RL) has achieved remarkable success in real-world decision-making across diverse domains, including gaming, robotics, online advertising, public health, and natural language processing.
 Despite these advances, a substantial gap remains between RL research and its deployment in many practical settings.
 Two recurring challenges often underlie this gap.
 First, many settings offer limited opportunity for the agent to interact extensively with the target environment due to practical constraints.
 Second, many target environments often undergo substantial changes, requiring redesign and redeployment of RL systems (e.g., advancements in science and technology that change the landscape of healthcare delivery).
 Addressing these challenges and bridging the gap between basic research and application requires theory and methodology that directly inform the design, implementation, and continual improvement of RL systems in real-world settings.

 In this paper, we frame the application of RL in practice as a three-component process: (i) online learning and optimization during deployment, (ii) post- or between-deployment offline analyses, and (iii) repeated cycles of deployment and redeployment to continually improve the RL system.
-We provide a narrative review of recent advances in statistical RL that address these components, including methods for maximizing data utility for between-deployment inference, enhancing sample efficiency for online learning within-deployment, and designing sequences of deployments for continual improvement.
-We also outline future research directions in statistical RL that are use-inspired---aiming for impactful application of RL in practice.
+We provide a narrative review of recent advances that address the statistical challenges arising across these three components, including methods for enhancing sample efficiency during online deployment, maximizing data utility for post- or between-deployment inference, and designing sequences of deployments for continual improvement.
+We also outline future research directions in RL that are use-inspired---aiming for impactful application of RL in practice.

 \textbf{Keywords:} Reinforcement learning, adaptive experiments, adaptive interventions, online learning, statistical inference, sequential deployments